 Bert stands for Bidirectional Encoder Representations from Transformers.
 If you’re like most people, you are probably not clear on understanding what it is, correct?

 Essentially, Google has updated its algorithm to understand natural language processing better.

 Touted as one of the most important updates in the history of search, it has surprisingly not had the fanfare that it perhaps rightly deserves.
 Perhaps, due to the fact that up until now, the SEO community isn’t exactly clear what the BERT update is targeting or how the SEO space will be impacted.

 It is clear that BERT is a deep learning algorithm associated with natural language processing.
 Google uses this technology to help it better understand what is known as N.L.P. (natural language processing).

-Put simply, BERT has been designed to help Google understand language patterns and phrases that people use in search, so search results are more aligned to human beings, instead of robots.
+Put simply, BERT has been designed to help Google understand language patterns and phrases that people use in a search, so search results are more aligned to human beings, instead of robots.
 The language used in search – and language in general – has many nuances.
-It has been a challenge for search engines in the past to interpret natural language and context of search queries effectively.
+It has been a challenge for search engines in the past to interpret the natural language and context of search queries effectively.

 RankBrain is Google’s A.I.
 (Artificial Intelligence for search, and fortunately, it is not being replaced.
 But, BERT adds to its strength, ensuring people all over the world get more accurate results for the searches.

 RankBrain launched to the public around five years ago.
 It is a key component of Google’s core algorithm which uses machine learning (the ability of machines to teach themselves from data inputs) to decide the most relevant results to search engine queries.
 BERT isn’t designed to make RankBrain obsolete.
 Instead, give it a gentle push to boost user-experience.